desimani/spebnr/README.md

 Robustness is the ability of the program to tolerate internal and external perturbation while preserving the original behaviour.
 Intuitively, *the more robust the system is, the less the gap between the original and the perturbed behaviour is*.

 In [EnvZOmpR.py](./EnvZOmpR.py) createSystem is used to model a simple biochemical system in which the *EnvZ/OmpR Osmoregulatory Signaling System* regulates two proteins in the *Escherichia Coli* bacterium.
 We use our algorithm to evaluate the differences between the original EnvZ/OmpR system and two other systems which are obtained by perturbing its initial state.
-Then, we use our algorithm to evaluate the differences between the original EnvZ/OmpR system S and 20 systems which have an input distance in (eta_1-1,eta_1], for five different values for eta_1: 0.3, 0.4, 0.5, 0.6, 0.7.
+Then, we use our algorithm to evaluate the differences between the original EnvZ/OmpR system *S* and *20* systems which have an input distance in (*eta_1*-1,*eta_1*], for five different values for *eta_1*: 0.3, 0.4, 0.5, 0.6, 0.7.

 In [createSystem.py](./createSystem.py) uses SPEBNR to create and model the biochemical system.